Thermoplastic road marking paint

 Thermoplastic road marking paint, also called hot melt marking paint, is a kind of powder paint.
 When applied as road surface markings, a hot melt kettle is used to heat it to 200 °C to melt the powder, after which it is sprayed on the road surface.
 After cooling, the paint forms a thick polymer layer, which is wear-resistant, bright, and reflective.
-In recent years, practical applications tests have proved that the marking lines lack surface roughness and can easily cause wheel slip, resulting in a traffic accident in snow and rainy weather.
-Therefore, some countries once restricted the use of this paint.
-In order to increase the antiskid performance of the line, thermoplastic paint has added reflective glass beads.
+In recent years, practical applications tests have proved that the marking lines lack surface roughness and can easily cause wheel slip, resulting in a traffic crash in snow and rainy weather.
+Therefore, some countries once restricted the use of this paint or demand the use of anti-skid particles.
+In order to increase the antiskid performance of the line, thermoplastic paint has added reflective glass beads and other coarse fillers.

 Thermoplastic can be used very effectively for large anti-skid areas on roads and pedestrian walkways by adding glass beads.
 It can be produced in any colour and is suitable for car parks, factory walkways, and many other areas.
 It hardens quickly and can be driven over after just a few minutes.

 Components

-Thermoplastic marking paint consists of synthetic resin, glass beads, pigments, packing materials, additives, etc.
+Thermoplastic marking paint consists of synthetic (polymeric or non-polymeric) resin, glass beads, pigments, fillers (fine like calcium carbonate and coarse like sand), packing materials, additives, etc.